 This is a 3-month course that meets for 113 hour, two days per week.
 The schedule includes Monday evening lecture, lab once a week for 6 weeks, and clinical once a week for 6 weeks.
 Offered days, evenings and Saturdays.
 Classroom instruction and lab is held at the college; clinical is held at Ingraham Manor in Bristol.

 Total cost for the CNA program is $1,579.
 (Price is subject to change.)

-- Total cost includes tuition, administrative fee, books, uniforms, Essential Job Skills & Career Development course, and CNA registry fee.
+- Total cost includes tuition, administrative fee, books, Essential Job Skills & Career Development course and CNA examination and registry

 - Submit the Certified Nurse Aide application, questionnaire, abilities, physical verification and health forms (health form due within 2 weeks after program starts)

 - Must be 17 years old, high school diploma or GED recommended